ahdinosaur/rustforge-2025-rust-in-color/slides.md

 - Node.js + Rust developer
 - Based in Aotearoa New Zealand
-- Cares about creative tech and community.
+- Cares about creative tech and community

 ---